subharthihazra/codedev/README.md

 - Used Redis for faster data serving through caching, with periodic cleaning to maintain system efficiency.

 - Used NEXT.JS and ShadCN UI in frontend.

+- Used Typescript in both backend and frontend for better consistency, maintainability, safety.